 What is SEO?

-Search Engine Optimisation, or SEO, is the process of optimising your website so that you appear as high as possible in search results in Google, Bing etc. There used to be all kinds of techniques to achieve this, and you could pay companies good money to get them to employ the ‘tricks’ for you.
+Before we consider how to do SEO on our own website we need t understand that Search Engine Optimisation, or SEO, is the process of optimising your website so that you appear as high as possible in search results in Google, Bing etc. There used to be all kinds of techniques to achieve this, and you could pay companies good money to get them to employ the ‘tricks’ for you.

 But the search engines are businesses, with the searchers as their customers.
 They want to keep those customers happy by returning good, relevant results.